-Our goal is to ensure the protection of personal data.
+Our goal is to ensure the protection of Personal data.
 In pursuing this goal, we consistently adhere to the requirements of the European Union and national legislation.
-The basic legal acts governing the processing of personal data are the national legislation and the General Data Protection Regulation (2016/679) (hereinafter referred to as the “GDPR”).
-The GDPR applies to the processing of personal data relating to citizens of the European Union (natural persons) which is carried out by a natural person, a company, or other organisation for business and other non-personal purposes.
-The reference to “personal data” in this Policy refers to any information which could be reasonably used to identify you as one of the above persons (hereinafter referred to as “Personal Data”).
+The basic legal acts governing the processing of Personal data are the national legislation and the General Data Protection Regulation (2016/679) (hereinafter referred to as the “GDPR”).
+The reference to “Personal data” in this Policy refers to any information which could be reasonably used to identify You as one of the above persons (hereinafter referred to as “Personal data”).

-Your personal data controller is the “Lewben” company to which you have either submitted your personal data concerning any contractual or pre-contractual relationship that you are bound to, or whose Services you (or the legal entity or entity to which you are the ultimate real owner) are going to use.
+Your Personal data controller is “Lewben” group company to which You have either submitted Your Personal data concerning any contractual or pre-contractual relationship that You are bound to, or whose services You (or the legal entity or entity to which You are the ultimate real owner) are going to use.

-In the Policy we describe how we process personal data in dealing with all matters related to all our Customers (existing or former), potential Customers, sending newsletters and marketing information, recruitment processes, cookies used on our websites, all our legal obligations set by the GDPR, any relevant laws on data protection, as well as any other applicable laws and regulations (including the obligations relating to prevention processes against money laundering).
+In the Policy we describe how we process Personal data in dealing with all matters related to all our Customers (existing or former), potential Customers, sending newsletters and marketing information, recruitment processes, cookies used on our websites, all our legal obligations set by the GDPR, any relevant laws on data protection, as well as any other applicable laws and regulations (including the obligations relating to prevention processes against money laundering and terrorist financing).

 PERSONAL DATA CATEGORIES

-Depending on the service provided or the nature of our cooperation, we process different categories of personal data.
+Depending on the service provided or the nature of our cooperation, we process different categories of Personal data.
 In each case, we ensure that we process only the data that are necessary.
-The main categories of personal data include but are not limited to:
+The main categories of Personal data include but not limited to are:

 Identification data: name, surname, nickname, personal code (national personal code), photo.